zabaldwin/DeepLearning_Exercises-/README.md

   7) Use simulated data from a ROOT TTree to train an AutoEncoder to detect anomolies | _TensorFlow_

 ## _Research Application_
+This iPython notebook is small part of a broader collection of research efforts aimed at applying deep learning and related tecniques to data analysis and particle reconstruction in medium- and high-energy physics.
   8) Script to analyze and visualize the latent space representation of a Conditional AutoEncoder, developed and optimized for CERN's future High-Luminosity upgrade | _TensorFlow_